gradvohl/YAPTT/syncThreads/README.md

 Barriers are a method to synchronize a group of threads at some point in each thread code.
 When all the threads reach a barrier, it will release them.

 Directory [barrierExample](barrierExample) brings an example for barriers.

+# What's next?
+Now, you can see examples of synchronization using [Semaphores and Mutexes](mutexAndSemaphorExamples), [Condition variables](conditionVariableExample) or [Barriers](barrierExample).
+Or, if you prefer, you can get back to the [main page](https://github.com/gradvohl/YAPTT).